 Aside from using up some of my American cocoa powder, Mexican chile powder, and finishing off a few of the many half-empty jars lingering in my French honey collection, I finally pulled a bottle of Amaro off the shelf that I was saving for no apparent reason other than I liked looking at the pretty bottle from time to time, and poured a few glasses to drink alongside.

 If you haven’t had Amaro, it’s a wonderful Italian digestive; slightly bitter, but not as aggressive as Fernet-Branca.
 So it can be sipped and savored, rather than tolerated.
-But not that you’ll need any help digesting this panforte.
+Not that you’ll need any help digesting this panforte.
 In fact, it’s pretty good with a shot of strong espresso, or simply on its own.

 About 16 servings